 - On December 26, National Candy Cane Day is celebrated in the United States.

-- On this day, postmen, errand-boys and other servants expect to receive a Christmas box.
+- On this day, postmen, errand-boys and other servants expected to receive a Christmas box.

-- Christmas Boxes were often made of clay or wood and contained gift, money or food.
+- Christmas Boxes were often made of clay or wood and contained gifts, money or food.

 - It is one of the British bank holidays recognized since 1871.

-- The practice of this day was mentioned in English Member of Parliament Samuel Pepys’ diary entry on December 19, 1663 for the first time.
+- The celebration of December 26th was mentioned in the English Member of Parliament Samuel Pepys’ diary entry on December 19, 1663 for the first time.

 - The main purpose of celebrating this day is to tip any service workers that work for us throughout the year.

 - The traditions of Boxing Day depend on the country.